-My subject matter largely comes from the natural world around me, from the gardens, fields, and woods of southern Ontario to the landscape of the Bruce Peninsula and the forests of Northern Ontario.
+My subject matter largely comes from the natural world around me, from the gardens, fields, and woods of southern Ontario to the shores of the Bruce Peninsula and the forests of Northern Ontario.
 Niagara’s fruit stands provide me with a bounty of colourful models in summer, while well-stocked produce aisles provide some of the non-local subjects.

 My artistic practice has included a variety of mediums over the years, including textiles, photography, and printmaking.
 These experiences contribute to my paintings—for example, colour and texture from working with textiles, light and composition from my photography, and line and motion from my printmaking.